Merging Branches in Git: Fast-Forward, Three-Way Merge and Conflict Resolution

 git pull origin main

-# Merge feature branch
+# Make commits on the feature branch

 git merge feature-dashboard

-# Push merged changes
+# Push the merged main branch to remote

 git push origin main